nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 (1, true, 'a')// this has type (u8, bool, char)
 ```

+_Can I have a real life example?_<br/>
+The case you had at school is like a tuple, inside there are elements of different types: a pen, an eraser, a ruler, etc...

 ### Basic numeric operations

 Basic numeric operations are sum, subtraction, multiplication, division and modulo.

 Keep in mind that, on a standard situation, all operations can be performed only on values of the same type and will return another value of the same type.

+_It's the famous "you can't add oranges and apples"?<br/>
+Well, kind of, but later we'll see how to turn oranges into apples.

 #### Sum